denoland/deno_lint/docs/rules/rules_of_hooks.md

 Ensure that React/Preact hooks are only called inside component functions and not called conditionally.
-A hook is a function that starts with `use`
+A hook is a function that starts with `use` prefix.

 ### Invalid: